inivekin/abosa/abosa.typ

 a smile, a nod, a haun-held chin,
 "we'd choose the same, the way we lose is when we don't help others win.
-All that is solved, what we've defined convolve between localities, an shapes that morph curves once enshrined show parts aren't unitarities,
+All that is solved, what we define convolve between localities, there's nae one curve we can enshrine an parts aren't unitarities,
 Let fine-grain theories interlink, its nae beholdent tae be this, it nae cares what you know or think